Ranthambore National Park — location and key facts

 Ranthambore National Park is a Project Tiger Reserve in Sawai Madhopur district of Rajasthan.
 The landscape is a dry-deciduous forest system at the junction of the Aravalli and Vindhya hill ranges, broken by lakes, ravines, and the ruins of Ranthambore Fort — a 10th-century fort within the core zone.
 The park is named after this fort.

-• Monsoon Season: July 1 to September 30 — Zones 1–5 (core) closed.
-Zones 6–10 (Kundal, Chidikho, Balas, Kuwalji, Aantri) remain open for safari.
+• Monsoon: July 1 to September 30 — Zones 1–5 (core) closed.
+Zones 6–10 (Kundal, Chidikho, Balas, Kuwalji, Aantri) remain open

-• Weekly Closures: Zones 1–5 closed every Wednesday.
-Zones 6–10 closed every Tuesday.
+• Weekly closures: Zones 1–5 closed every Wednesday.
+Zones 6–10 closed every Tuesday

-Ranthambore is primarily a Bengal tiger reserve — the tiger population is estimated at 70–80 individuals across the reserve.
 Beyond tigers, the park supports a significant leopard population, sloth bears, striped hyenas, jackals, caracals, and Indian wolves.
 Ungulates — spotted deer (chital), sambar, nilgai, and wild boar — are present in large numbers throughout the park.
-The Ranthambore Fort ruins within Zone 3 are one of the few places in India where you can observe tigers moving through historic structures.

 Ranthambore is divided into 10 safari zones.
 Zones 1–5 form the core zone — original protected forest with denser vegetation and historically higher tiger density.
 Zones 6–10 are buffer zones — added later, less crowded, with open grassland terrain.
 You can select a preferred zone at the time of booking.